trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 This is required because the desktop app needs to know the address of the web app, and must open it at the HTTPS domain configured to work with Sign in with Apple.

-Note that changing this value to a domain that isn't configured for use with Expensify will cause Android to break, as it is still using the real client ID, but now has an incorrect value for `redirectURI`.
+Note that changing this value to a domain that isn't configured for use with Ieatta will cause Android to break, as it is still using the real client ID, but now has an incorrect value for `redirectURI`.

 #### Set Environment to something other than "Development"

-The DeepLinkWrapper component will not handle deep links in the development environment.
+The `DeepLinkWrapper` component will not handle deep links in the development environment.
 To be able to test deep linking, you must set the environment to something other than "Development".

 Within the `.env` file, set `envName` to something other than "Development", for example: